caibirdme/hand-to-hand-optimize-go/README.md

 }
 ```

-From the graph above we can learn than most of time in `genSomeBytes` is spent on `rand.Intn`.In fact it's not easy to optimize package in stdlib,but the purpose of this article is to teach you how to find the bottleneck,so I just change the `rand.Intn` to a constant,but you should know they're not equivalent in fact.
+From the graph above we can learn than most of time in `genSomeBytes` is spent on `rand.Intn`.But to tell the truth it's not easy to optimize packages in stdlib,but the purpose of this article is to teach you how to find the bottleneck,so I just change the `rand.Intn` to a constant,but you should know they're not equivalent in fact.

 The `genSomeBytes` after modifying: